zgbkdlm/dissertation/scripts/README.md

 # License

-The scripts in this folder are under the MIT license.
+You are free to do anything you want with the scripts in this folder, except that `spectro_temporal.py` is under the MIT license.